NERC-CEH/dri-timeseries-processor/README.md

 It sets up a temp working directory, overwriting the current working directory, enables easy access to the main test data directory and adds helper functions for reading, writing and comparing time series id metadata.

+### EndToEndTestHelper

+This class is a counterpart to TimeSeriesTestHelper which is designed to aid running command line based end to end tests.
+Given a list of arguments, an output S3 bucket name and a directory containing expected data, it will run the timeseries processor from end to end, checking the contents written to S3 against the expected data.

 ### MockMetadataAPI